 I saw Gertner play the show on Broadway prior to the tour, when he covered for original cast member Josh Gad (who was off making a television pilot).
 Gertner was out the night I saw the London Mormon.
 These things happen, but it turned out to be felicitous, because standby Daniel Buckley is a thorough delight.
 Gad's Cunningham was one-of-a-kind; he participated in six early readings and workshops of the show, and the authors literally developed the role around his comedic style (which was something of a 21st-century mix of Jackie Gleason and John Belushi).
 In fact, more than a few of Gad's off-hand ad-libs have been permanently written into the script for all future Cunninghams.

+Buckley performs the role as a misfit, yes, but he is a warm and sweet misfit.
+His Mormon lullaby is more tender, and he also offers an earlier and deeper indication of a relationship with the native Nabulungi.
+On the comic side, Buckley's "Man Up" is as funny as ever I've seen, in some part due to what can only be described as a cascading stomach.
 The London Mormon takes off during the first African scene, just like on Broadway.
 That dead donkey dragged across the stage ignites laughter that grows and grows, and "Hasa Diga Eebowai" explodes like a firecracker.
 After this, the show is unstoppable.
 For the first time in my eight viewings, I observed that a significant segment of this mostly British audience was fully reacting to "Hasa Diga Eebowai" before the lyric is translated.
 Either the house was packed with repeat visitors, or the Broadway cast album has a wide U.K. circulation.